Office: SEEC S201

 Amanda Carrico is an interdisciplinary environmental social scientist with an interest in the behavioral dimensions of environmental conservation and adaptation to environmental change.
 Dr. Carrico draw on mixed methods from the fields of psychology (home discipline), sociology, demography, and economics with a focus on quantitative methods.
 Her current projects are exploring how environmental stress shape migration and processes of adaptation to water scarcity in agricultural communities.
 Currently, her research work is situated in the United States, Sri Lanka, and Bangladesh.

-Amanda Carrico is not accepting graduate students at this time.
+Amanda Carrico currently is accepting graduate students.